Experience has a way of teaching us some of life’s most valuable lessons, while pain and heartache add the exclamation point for emphasis.

 Lesson 7: God will fulfill His promises

 The enemy tempts us with worry, fear, and anxiety, but God has given us His peace if we will but receive it.
-Immediately upon hearing the cancer diagnosis, I realized I had a choice to make: either I could cave to worry, fear, and anxiety, or I could remember that God has always been faithful so I had no reason to doubt Him then, allowing me to walk that new journey in peace.
+Immediately upon hearing the cancer diagnosis, I realized I had a choice to make: either I could cave to worry, fear, and anxiety, or I could remember that God has always been faithful so I had no reason to doubt Him then.
+This perspective allowed me to walk that new journey in peace.
 Sometimes God tests us, and sometimes the enemy afflicts us, but either case is an opportunity to rely on God’s truth and watch Him fulfill His promises.

 Lesson 8: Don’t compare our pain to others